eminsonerturk/Lexical-Analyzer-BigAdd/README.md

 # Lexical-Analyzer-BigAdd
-BigAdd Dili İçin Lexical Analyzer Yazımı.
+Lexical Analyzer Spelling for BigAdd Language.

-Bu projede a.txt dosyasından okunan belirli Big Add kodlarının karşılığı, main.c program dosyasının içerisinde bulunan lexical analyzerden geçtikten sonra result.txt dosyasına saptanan ifadeleri yazmaktadır.
+  The Big Add language is a very simple program that was invented by us and has special keywords or characters.

+  After the program code written in the A.txt file is analyzed with the lexical analyzer in the main.c file, the statements found by the program are written to the result.txt file.